Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Once you’re ready to invest in index funds, use a financial adviser, robo-advisor, full-service broker or online stock trading platform.
 One of the most accessible ways to start investing in index funds is with exchange traded funds (ETFs) — but not all ETFs are index funds and some are riskier than others.

-Mutual funds are another index fund and can be purchased directly through their associated fund providers, such as Fidelity, Vanguard and American Funds.
+Mutual funds are another type of index fund and can be purchased directly through their associated fund providers, such as Fidelity, Vanguard and American Funds, as well as some other brokers.

 1. Consider your strategy